anithaachari/coursera2/README.md

 Coursera course: HTML, CSS, and Javascript for Web Developers

-Don’t get scared by the number of points below.
-Most of it is NOT graded and is optional for you to try on your own.
 Here is what you will need to complete the assignment:

 (If you haven’t already) Create a GitHub.com account and a repository that you will use for this class.